Skip to content

 • vehicle registration revocation.

-Avoiding jail for repeat offenders
+Avoiding jail for repeaters

 With multiple prior convictions for driving without insurance, judges may sentence the repeat offender to executed jail time.
 So in that situation, the defense goal may become to reduce or avoid jail time.